mohitutkarsh/Journal-entry-app/README.md

 # Journal-entry-app
-A simple Java and SpringBoot CRUD app for managing journal entries.
+A Java and SpringBoot CRUD app for managing journal entries.

 Use Postman to hit APIs for creating, reading, updaing and deleting Journal entries.